space-turtles/issue-tracker/README.md

 The entry HTML file is `assets/index.html`
 Each module has its own folder.
 There is a `sample` folder with some example files you can use to get started.
 App entry point is `app.js`.

+### Setup instructions - backend
+* `npm install` to install dependencies.
+* `npm start` or `node server.js` to run the server - it will listen on port 8080.
+* `curl localhost:8080/api` to test that it works.

+### Backend basic overview

+It's a basic express app

+Dependencies:
+* bodyparser so we can access request bodies with `req.body`
+* express-validator will provide basic input validation once we set up actual routes